srapisarda/stypes/README.md

 The command  above  will create a jar file in "./target/scala-2.11/stypes_2.11-1.0.jar"

 STypeS takes three inputs:
-* an n ontology O, which is a set of linear tgds
+* an ontology O, which is a set of linear tgds
 * a conjunctive query CQ
 * the CQ's tree decomposition (T, λ) in a standard GML form.